 Since its foundation in 1919 the Malta Union of Teachers (MUT) has grown both in its stature as an organization at the national level and in its membership strength.
-The Union started with just over 600 members and today the MUT is over 7000 strong, representing all grades of teachers in the public and private sectors from Kindergarten to University.
+The Union started with just over 600 members and today the MUT is almost 10,000 strong, representing all grades of teachers in the public and private sectors from Kindergarten to University.
 Over the years the MUT developed its dual role of a strong and effective trade union and an experienced professional educational organization.

 The MUT owes its origin to the developments following the 7th June 1919 riots which were sparked by the misery in which the Maltese workers were living at the time.
 In an effort to calm the situation a Commission was set up specifically to review the salaries of government employees.
 In its report, which was published on November 5 1919, the Commission recommended salary increases for all categories of workers except teachers.
 Suffice it to say that during the first two decades of the 20th century, the standards of education and the condition of work of Maltese teachers were in a pathetic state.

 Against the backdrop of this reality a young 29 year-old teacher, Antonio Galea from Valletta, took the initiative and called all teachers in Malta to unite and fight for their rights.
 Over 500 teachers from various towns and villages around Malta responded to Antonio Galea’s call and converged on the Floriana Primary School for a special foundation meeting held on November 22, 1919.
 The meeting was addressed by two of Antonio Galea’s staunchest supporters, Joseph Giordano and Rogantino Cachia who were elected as the MUT’s first President and first Secretary respectively.
 Antonio Galea became the Union’s Organizer.
 Subsequent to this meeting the MUT became the first registered trade union in Malta.